netdata/netdata/collectors/plugins.d/README.md

     the context is giving the template of the chart.
 For example, if multiple charts present the same information for a different family, they should have the same `context`

-    this is used for looking up rendering information for the chart (colors, sizes, informational texts) and also apply alarms to it
+    this is used for looking up rendering information for the chart (colors, sizes, informational texts) and also apply alerts to it

 -   `charttype`